Let's Do Structure and Interpretation of Computer Programs (SICP)

 1 ]=>

-Adding a factor of 10 increases runtime by about 3 which is the sqrt of 10.
+Adding a factor of 10 increases runtime by roughly 3x which is the sqrt of 10.

-Ex 1.23 after you discover that the repeated calling of the next function and needless testing with an if predicate every loop produces a ratio of 1.6 improvement try the following:
+After you discover that the repeated and needless testing of even numbers with an if predicate slows the process down try the following:

 (define (bytwo? n)